richardbiely/gaia-ecs/README.md

 ```

 ## Data queries
-For querying data you can use an Query.
+For querying data you can use a Query.
 It can help you find all entities, components or chunks matching the specified set of components and constraints and iterate it or returns in the form of an array.
 You can also use them to quickly check if entities satisfing the given set of rules exist or calculate how many of them there are.<br/>
 ```cpp
 Query q = w.CreateQuery();
 q.All<Position>(); // consider only entities with Position